lbwa/jsonp/README.md

 | `jsonpCallback`  | `String` | false, default : `'callback'+'Date.now()'` | global callback function name which is used to handle JSONP response. |
 | `callbackParams` | `String` | false, default: `jsonpCallback` | name of query parameter to specify the callback name |
 | `urlParams` |  `Object`  | false, default: `{}` | other parameters in query string parameters |

+## Notice

+- `Uncaught SyntaxError: Unexpected token :`error

+It mostly doesn't support JSONP request when you are calling a JSON api.
+The difference between JSON api and JSONP is that  JSON api response with an object like `{ num: 1 }` (It will throw a error when client executed this response as a function. ).
+On the other hand, JSONP will respond with a function wrapped object like `jsonpCallback({ num: 1 })` and we will get what we need when client executed this response as a function.